How To Participate in the 2018 Striper Cup:

 - Submit up to 3 released fish per week.

-- Weigh in up to 1 fish per week (must be longer than 36″).
+- Weigh in up to 1 fish per week.

-- All registered Adult and Youth participants are eligible to compete for prizes in Boat, Kayak or Shore C&R Categories.
+- All registered participants are eligible to compete for prizes in Catch and Release.

 - Individual anglers can submit up to 3 released fish per week.